 We intend to continue paying a quarterly dividend from our cash flow from operations, with the aim of regularly increasing the dividend consistent with our practice since 2010.
+Magna's quarterly dividend has increased for thirteen consecutive years.
 The declaration and payment of dividends, including the dividend rate, is reviewed quarterly by our Board and is subject to the Board's discretion taking into account our cash flow, capital requirements, our financial condition and other factors they consider relevant.
 See "Section 5 - Risk Factors".